US World Cup absence could have wide-ranging effects

 The 2018 World Cup will be a unique test of soccer's appeal in the United States.

 The U.S. failed to qualify for next year's World Cup in Russia when it lost at Trinidad and Tobago on Tuesday night, and the effects of that defeat may be felt for quite some time.
-The team, and indeed the whole U.S. Soccer Federation, faces a period of soul searching — but broadcasters, sponsors and tournament organizers could also be impacted by the Americans' absence.
+The team, and indeed the whole U.S. Soccer Federation, faces a period of soul searching — but broadcasters, sponsors and tournament organizers also could feel the impact of the Americans' absence.

-Fox, which broadcasts next year's World Cup, offered only a statement Wednesday — which did provide some insight as to how the network will likely promote a World Cup without the U.S.
+Fox, which broadcasts next year's World Cup, offered only a brief statement Wednesday — which did provide some insight as to how the network likely will promote a World Cup without the U.S.

 "Last night's World Cup qualifying results do not change FOX Sports' passion for the world's biggest sporting event," the statement said.
 "While the U.S. was eliminated, the biggest stars in the world from Lionel Messi to Cristiano Ronaldo stamped their tickets to Russia on the same day, and will battle teams ranging from Mexico to England that have massive fan bases in America."